 SERVER ACCESSIBILITY & PERFORMANCE INCIDENT ASSESSMENT

-In the event of an incident, our Team Members responsible will immediately work towards a resolution.
+In the event of an incident, Procurify will immediately work towards a resolution.
 Incidents are grouped as stated here:

-Team Members are given access to systems that are used by their Team.
-Any change in their employment status will immediately cause a change in their ability to access systems, more on this topic is stated in the Human Resources section.
+Team members are given access to systems that are used by their team.
+Any change in their employment status will immediately cause a change in their ability to access systems, more information on this topic is located in the Human Resources section.

 When invited to other systems, users will be granted the level of rights necessary to perform their role.
-Team Members that require more access than initially granted will have to ask their Team Lead for permission to determine if additional rights are granted.
-In our software development team, developers have access to code repositories that they are directly contributors to.
-Only our Lead Developer and CTO have the ability to work on production systems that Procurify is hosted on.
+Team members that require more access than initially granted will have to ask their team lead for permission to determine if additional rights are granted.
+In our Development Team, developers have access to code repositories that they are directly contributors to.
+Only Procurify's Lead Developer and CTO have the ability to work on production systems that Procurify is hosted on.

-Our main user directory is on Google G Suite (Google Apps for Business) allowing a centralized management of emails and documents created by Team Members.
-All services that we use are encouraged to go through Google Login (SSO).
-For services without Google Login, Team Leads & our internal I.T. team maintains admin control to software systems.
+Our main user directory is on Google G Suite (Google Apps for Business) allowing a centralized management of emails and documents created by team members.
+All services that we use are encouraged to be signed into via Google Login (SSO).
+For services without Google Login, team leads & our internal I.T.
+Team maintains admin control to software systems.
 This includes third-party SaaS applications, Amazon Web Services, and Google Cloud Platform.

 Procurify relies on other software platforms to ensure we are the most productive in serving our customers.

-Once hired, only systems and software that are necessary for their work are granted to the team member.
-In addition, Team Members are provided with access to the office in Vancouver, BC, access to the control system alarm code and a RFID fob to the building and unit.
+Once hired, only systems and software that are necessary for their work are granted to each team member.
+In addition, team members are provided with access to our headquarters in Vancouver, Canada, access to the control system alarm code and a RFID fob to the building and unit.

-Your security and privacy are important to us at Procurify.
-Our team makes tremendous efforts to ensure that your interactions with Procurify are conducted securely.
+Our customers’ security and privacy are paramount to us at Procurify.
+Our team makes utmost efforts to ensure that customers’ interactions with Procurify are conducted securely.

-Data Storage is of utmost importance at Procurify.
-Each company has an isolated data store, as opposed to single multi-tenant database systems.
-This allows us to ensure that only you will have access your data when using Procurify.
+Data storage is of greatest importance at Procurify.
+Each customer has an isolated data store, as opposed to single multi-tenant database systems.
+This allows us to ensure that each customer will have access to their data only when using Procurify.
 Our databases are hosted on the latest-generation database servers on Amazon Web Services.
-They are hosted across multiple data centers to provide redundancy, safety, and security in storing your data.
+They are hosted across multiple data centers to provide redundancy, safety, and security in storing customer's data.
 In the event of an incident with our database cluster, we are able to efficiently and quickly restore from multiple sources of backup and route traffic from the previous database cluster to a new database cluster.
-Any file attachments are stored on Google Cloud Platform across their US Data Center network, which ensures files are replicated across multiple data centers securely.
+Any file attachments are stored on Google Cloud Platform across their US data center network, which ensures files are replicated across multiple data centers securely.

-Procurify keeps data for active customers of the platform.
+Procurify retains data for active customers of the platform.
 Data is stored securely across data centers at Amazon Web Services and Google Cloud Platform.
-If a customer does not renew their Procurify Subscription, the customer will have 90 days to export data from the platform.
+Customers which do not renew their Procurify Subscription, will have 90 days to export data from the platform.
 Procurify will remove data from inactive customers after the 90 day period.

-Based on the user role(s) that are assigned to a user, the system will show the appropriate pages that can be accessed.
-If the user tries to access different pages through different links, they will be redirected to the home page (Dashboard) of the application with an error stating that they do not have the proper permissions to access that page.
+Based on the user role(s) that are assigned to each user, the system will show the appropriate pages that can be accessed.
+If a user tries to access different pages through different links, they will be redirected to the home page (Dashboard) of the application with an error stating that they do not have the proper permissions to access that page.

-Procurify wants our customers to have the best experience when using our platform and services.
-We have designed our product to have multiple redundancies and distributed systems.
-At the start, there are multiple application servers that sit behind a state-of-the-art load balancer that routes traffic an application server with the most resources available to serve requests.
-Similarly, we run on the current generation database server clusters that are able to serve heavy traffic loads.
-In the result of a failure, our systems will automatically re-adjust and re-route traffic to the appropriate systems.
+Procurify wants our customers to have the best experience when using the platform and services.
+Procurify has designed the product to have multiple redundancies and distributed systems.
+There are multiple application servers that sit behind a state-of-the-art load balancer that routes traffic to an application server with the most resources available to serve requests.
+Similarly, the platform runs on the current generation database server clusters that are able to serve heavy traffic loads.
+In the result of a failure, our systems will automatically re-adjust and re-route traffic appropriately.
 In the event of a complete failure, we have the ability to restore the system from other infrastructure using system scripts to rebuild servers.

-Admin Users are able to use our importer and exporter systems within our settings page to work with their data.
-They are able to import initial setup data that may come from other systems.
-Also, it is possible to export data generated within Procurify to other formats for the purposes of audit or to import to other systems.
+Administrator users are able to use importer and exporter systems within the settings page to work with their data.
+Such users are able to import initial setup data that may come from other systems.
+Additionally, it is possible to export data generated within Procurify to other formats for the purposes of audit or to import to other systems.

-Our software team follows the best practices recommended by the Scrum Alliance, outlined in Agile Software Development.
-The Scrum Masters and Product Owners have been trained officially by these teams on how to execute proper requirements planning, design, developer sprint planning, delivering code based on the requirements and our internal definition of done (code quality, unit tests, code review, and review by our Product Management Team), quality assurance, staging, launching to production, and sprint retrospectives for our Software Development Lifecycle (SDLC).
+Procurify's Development Team follows best practices recommended by the Scrum Alliance, outlined in Agile Software Development.
+The Scrum Masters and Product Owners have been trained officially by these teams on how to execute proper requirements planning, design, developer sprint planning, delivering code based on the requirements and Procurify's internal definition of 'done' (code quality, unit tests, code review, and review by our Product Management Team), quality assurance, staging, launching to production, and sprint retrospectives for our Software Development Lifecycle (SDLC).

 As products are in development, each developer is given a containerized environment that gives them the necessary resources to run the application on a local environment with a sample database.
 Developers work within this environment and push code changes to a centralized and secure code repository.

-This environment allows our Quality Assurance team to test latest work, reported bugs, and performance improvements.
+This environment allows Procurify's Quality Assurance Team to test the latest work, reported bugs, and performance improvements.

-A Quality Assurance Member will review the work of the developer and test their work on a staging environment that is hosted on AWS.
-This allows for our Quality Assurance team to test for any issues or failures and request fixes before deploying the system to production.
+A Quality Assurance team member reviews the work of the developer and test their work on a staging environment that is hosted on AWS.
+This allows for our Quality Assurance Team to test for any issues or failures and request fixes before deploying the system to production.

-Production systems environment access is restricted to our Lead Developer and CTO.
-They are able to administer, monitor, and make improvements to the infrastructure.
-They are responsible to ensure uptime of the system.
+Production systems environment access is restricted to Procurify's Lead Developer / CTO and are able to administer, monitor, and make improvements to the infrastructure.
+The Infrastructure Team is responsible for ensuring uptime of the system.

-In order to address customer-specific issues, our Quality Assurance Team may request environments that replicate The Customer’s interface.
-Our internal tooling allows us to sanitize any sensitive data towards a staging environment.
+In order to address customer-specific issues, Procurify's Quality Assurance Team may request environments that replicate each customer’s interface.
+Procurify's internal tooling allows us to sanitize any sensitive data towards a staging environment.
 Once fixes are created and tested, these databases are removed from the staging environment.
-We maintain an isolation of Staging and Production environments to ensure that team members do not access production data for testing purposes.
+Procurify maintains an isolation silo of staging and production environments to ensure that team members do not access production data for testing purposes.